 Principal Oboe, Rochester Philharmonic Orchestra

-Currently Adjunct Professor at Roberts Wesleyan College, he also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, Rice University, the National Orchestral Institute, and Carnegie Hall’s NYO-USA.
+Currently Adjunct Professor at Roberts Wesleyan College, he has also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, Rice University, the National Orchestral Institute, and Carnegie Hall’s NYO-USA.
 Behr has served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
-He received a B.M. (cum laude) at Arizona State University, M.M. from Temple University, and D.M.A. from Rice University.
+He received a Bachelor of Music degree (cum laude) from Arizona State University, a Master of Music degree from Temple University, and a Doctor of Musical Arts degree from Rice University.
 His principal teachers include Robert Atherholt, Richard Woodhams, and Martin Schuring.